jonathancraddock/isso-config/README.md

 * Permissions need to be set correctly on database folder
 * Isso needs to run in the background, automatically as a service
+* Bug in the 0.9.9 Debian package, fixed by manually copying the embed JS script

 ---